tewidis/CN/markdown/internet_surveillance.md

 1. What is DNS Censorship?
-    * Large scale network traffic filtering strategy opted by a network to enforce control and censhorship over Internet infrastructure to suppress material which they deem as objectionable
+    * Large scale network traffic filtering strategy opted by a network to enforce control and censorship over Internet infrastructure to suppress material which they deem as objectionable
         - Great Firewall of China is a firewall that uses various techniques to censor China's Internet traffic and block access to foreign websites